sparkney/danceguide/index.md

 http://myhost/danceguide/linkAction
 ```

-LinkPanel is used to create links, and we link to the HelloWorldAction from previous exemple.
+LinkPanel is used to create a link to HelloWorldAction from previous exemple.
 Clickning the link will execute the HelloWorldAction.

-What about adding components together?
-This is where layout manages come in handy.
+To add components together, we use layout manages.
 They are used to compose content and manage layout properties.
 Content can be any component, a text, link, or other layout managers.
 By combining layout manages, complex layouts can easily be achieved.

 *LayoutAction.java*

 ```java
 import com.sparkney.dance.core.*;
 import com.sparkney.dance.gui.base.*;